 Ever watch someone lift an insane amount of weight and think, ‘Man, that didn’t even look hard!!’
-That sums up watching Stefi Cohen deadlift FOUR times her bodyweight last month, as the 121 lb. powerhouse made 485 lb. look almost effortless.
+That sums up watching Stefi Cohen deadlift over FOUR times her bodyweight, as the 121 lb. powerhouse hit a 507 lb. attempt this past weekend.

 Cohen owns several World Records in powerlifting and is the co-founder of Hybrid Performance Method along with Hayden Bowe, who lifts an impressive amount of weight in his own right.
 (His meet PRs include a 285 kg/ 628 lb. squat and 290 kg./640 deadlift at 181 lb. bodyweight.)